Om Telolet Om: Background

-As the Indonesian netizen spammed the Twitter and Instagram accounts of several DJs including DJ Snake, Marshmello, Firebeatz, Dillon Francis, Zedd, DJ Soda, and Cash Cash with the hashtag "OmTeloletOm", the phrase began to gain popularity.
+As Indonesian netizens spammed the Twitter and Instagram accounts of several DJs including DJ Snake, Marshmello, Firebeatz, Dillon Francis, Zedd, DJ Soda, and Cash Cash with the hashtag "OmTeloletOm", the phrase began to gain popularity.
 By the end of December 2016, it had become a trending topic internationally.
-The spam effort worked and international DJs started to create musical arrangements using modified bus honking, kids screaming "Om Telolet Om" and their laughter.
+The spam effort worked and international DJs started to create musical arrangements using modified bus honking, youths shouting "Om Telolet Om" and their laughter.
 The DJs also played these arrangements in their concerts including Life in Color, a paint and music concert in Miami which announced that their secret headliner would be "Om Tell et Om".
-Music videos have been created in response to the meme, the most notable one being the one performed by the Indonesian singer "iMeyMey".
+The phrase also found its use in the video game Mobile Legends: Bang Bang as a voice line for the character Gatotkaca, while music videos have been created based on it, with the most notable one performed by iMeyMey.